Table of Contents

 🔍 The Home Inspection – It’s Just Good To Know

 Should I get a home inspection?
 The home inspection is your safety net.
 If at all possible, write that contingency in to the purchase offer.
 At worst, you’ll give yourself an out.
 At best, you’ll give yourself peace of mind.
-Most of all, it will be an important education that will be invaluable for you to take the best care of your number one financial investment.
+Most of all, it will be an important education.
+Understanding the systems of your home will equip you to take the best care of your number one financial investment.

 - In his article Tips for Buying A New Construction Home, Cincinatti real estate agent Paul Sian gives an excellent tip to new home buyers: “Many builders will give a one year warranty on new construction homes, so it is a good idea during the 11th month after moving into your new home to have a home inspector come out and look over the home again.”
 If the home inspection reveals anything that needs attention, it will most likely be under the builder’s warranty.

 - In this Realtor.com article, Seven Things Your Home Inspector Wishes You Knew, author Jamie Wiebe wisely points out to buyers that anything can be fixed.
-Some things sound scary, especially after so many news reports, but there is a solution for every problem.
-All can be negotiated after the home inspection report, if that’s what a buyer chooses.
+While some things may sound scary, especially after so many news reports, there is a solution for every problem.
+All items are negotiable after the home inspection report, if that’s what a buyer chooses.
 Incidentally, the only issue that might be worth stressing about is a water issue, and the only stress should be that the issue is dealt with before settling on the house...